 The Regulation entered into force on 30 June 2016 but, excluding certain exemptions on critical benchmarks, it was not applicable until 1 January 2018.

-Administrators located in the EU that provided benchmarks already before 30 June 2016 may continue the provision of benchmarks without authorisation or registration under the transitional provisions until 1 January 2020.
-Supervised entities may also continue the use of benchmarks provided by such administrators until that date.
+Administrators located in the EU that provided benchmarks already before 30 June 2016 may continue the provision of benchmarks without authorisation or registration under the transitional provisions until 1 January 2020 or, if the benchmark is a critical benchmark, until 31 December 2021.
+Supervised entities may also continue the use of benchmarks until the end of the transition periods.
 In accordance with ESMA's interpretation, the same also applies to administrators that begin the provision of benchmarks after 30 June 2016 but before 1 January 2018, but not to new benchmarks provided by them after 1 January 2018.

 Supervised entities must have continuity plans required by the Regulation in place from 1 January 2018, and subsequently they must also be referred to in new client contracts.
 According to ESMA's interpretation, supervised entities must also do their best to seek to align client contracts concluded before 1 January 2018 with the Regulation wherever practicable.